Online Fair Allocation of Perishable Resources: Numerical Experiments

-\paragraph{Real-World Instance.} We next investigate the performance of our algorithm using the ``ginger'' dataset provided by \cite{keskin2022data}, which tracks demand, replenishments, and perishing of ginger across $T = 365$ days.
-We treat the time between each replenishment as an independent sample (102 samples in total), and fit a geometric distribution to the quantity of goods that perish in each sample, obtaining $p = 0.00224$.
-We similarly fit a truncated normal distribution to the dataset, with $\mathcal{N}(3.2,1.85)$.
-Finally, we let $B = 365 \cdot 3.2 = 1168$.
+We next investigate the performance of our algorithm using the real-life dataset provided by \citet{keskin2022data}, which tracks daily demand, replenishments, and perishing of ginger at a leading supermarket chain in China over $T = 365$ days.
+We assume each unit's perishing time is geometrically distributed with parameter $p$.
+Fitting this geometric perishing model to the data, we obtain an estimate of $p = 0.00224$.
+We similarly fit a truncated normal distribution to the demand data, obtaining $\mathcal{N}(3.2, 1.85^2)$.
+Finally, we set the total budget to $B = 365 \cdot 3.2 = 1168$, corresponding to the total expected demand over the horizon.
+(See Appendix \ref{sec:experiment_details} for additional details on the data calibration.)
 For these inputs, $B / \overline{N} = 0.89$ and $\underline{X} = 0.46$.
-Under these parameters the offset-expiry condition is only satisfied 65.2\% of the time; given this aggressive perishing, perishing-agnostic algorithms are expected to perform particularly poorly.
+Under these parameters, the offset-expiry condition is only satisfied 65.2\% of the time.
+Given this aggressive perishing, perishing-agnostic algorithms are expected to perform particularly poorly.

 In \cref{tab:geometric_real_data} we compare the performance of the different algorithms.
 We observe the following: \begin{itemize} \item As conjectured, \StaticProp and \HopeGuardrail stock out on 100\% of replications since they fail to account for endogenous perishing.
 The high stockout probabilities of \StaticProp and \HopeGuardrail lead to high unfairness (vis-\`a-vis hindsight and counterfactual envy), since later arrivals receive allocations of zero.
-In contrast, \StaticXlower never stocks out. \HopeGuardrailPerish achieves a higher stockout rate of 40\%, likely due to the fact that threshold condition does not account for non-offset-expiring trajectories.
+In contrast, \StaticXlower never stocks out. \HopeGuardrailPerish achieves a higher stockout rate of 40\%, due to its more aggressive allocations.
 Still, our algorithm's counterfactual envy and hindsight envy are over 30\% and 70\% lower, respectively, than that of \HopeGuardrail. \item \HopeGuardrailPerish allocates approximately 10\% fewer goods than \HopeGuardrail.
-It is notable, however, that it is more efficient than \StaticProp; this highlights that naively allocating more aggressively need not always generate gains. \end{itemize} Overall, we see that even when offset-expiry holds with much lower probability, for small losses in efficiency our algorithm makes major gains in fairness relative to perishing-agnostic algorithms.
+It is notable, however, that it is more efficient than \StaticProp; this highlights that naively allocating more aggressively need not always generate {efficiency} gains. \end{itemize} Overall, we see that even when offset-expiry fails to hold over a significant fraction of sample paths, for small losses in efficiency our algorithm makes major gains in fairness relative to perishing-agnostic algorithms.
+This highlights the robustness of our algorithm to aggressive perishing.

-\subsection{Non-i.i.d. perishing}
+\subsection{Non-i.i.d.
+Perishing}